-Note: I’ve included the original article text to describe the background issues about XML editing in macOS, but to retain your sanity, be sure to follow the May 2016 update at the end and use a text editor that doesn’t require unzipping and rezipping the files
+Note: I’ve included the original article text to describe the background issues about XML editing in macOS, but to retain your sanity, be sure to follow the May 2016 and July 2018 updates at the end and use a text editor that doesn’t require unzipping and rezipping the files

 When you’re hand-editing Office files in Windows, it’s pretty straight-forward: unzip file > edit > rezip, you’re done.
 Editing in macOS requires a couple of extra precautions.
 This is because the graphical user interface adds Mac attributes to files and plants hidden files in folders.
 Office will not tolerate either of these: